croz-ltd/klokwrk-project/modules/bc/cargotracking/asd/booking/lib/cargotracking-booking-lib-out-customer/README.md

 This module contains a standalone outbound adapter towards a customer management bounded context.

-The module provides resource bundle `cargotrackerBookingOutCustomerMessages` containing messages for domain exceptions thrown from the implementation.
+The module provides resource bundle `cargotracking-booking-lib-out-customer-messages` containing messages for domain exceptions thrown from the implementation.

 The adapter is standalone because its functionality is required from different applications.